Lessons in Joy from a Disaster-Prone Dog

 Belinda Pollard is an award-winning mystery author and former journalist who used to chuckle about people who treated their pets like children – until it happened to her.
 Her hobbies now include dog-walking in the rain and watching dog-training videos.
 She is a speaker, publishing consultant and book editor.
-She lives in Australia, travels the world (when she can find a good petsitter), and blogs about Real Life on a Beautiful Planet at
+She lives in Australia, travels the world (when she can find a good petsitter), and blogs at belindapollard.com.

 Amazon.com – Amazon.co.uk – Amazon.com.au

 Kobo – iTunes – Barnes & Noble – bookdepository.co.uk

 booktopia.com.au -Koorong Books – Little Gnome – Mary Ryan’s Noosa – Rendezvous Dayboro – Bookworms Books, Petrie

 I confess I approached this book with some misgivings.
 I am a dog lover, but having a dog as the subject of a book can sometimes render the account over-sentimental and unrealistic for my taste.
 How wrong I was – Dogged Optimism is an accomplished, inspiring piece of writing that had me completely hooked from the first page to the unexpected and gratifying end.

 My verdict: it was delightful – not just an affectionate memoir of her much-loved pet dog Killarney, but also an intimate and poignant account of how she grew herself during her dog’s thankfully long life, in career terms, in resilience and in character.